xlnwel/blog/docs/_posts/2021-03-14-OpenAIFive.md

 We discuss OpenAI Five proposed by OpenAI et al., the first agent that defeats the Dota 2 world champion with some limitations.

-I encourage anyone who is greatly interested in RL to read the paper—despite the length, it's a well-written paper and is relatively easy to follow.
+I encourage anyone who is greatly interested in RL to read the paper—despite the length, it's a well-written paper and relatively easy to follow.
 Here, I only excerpt some essential content that I'm personally interested in.

 ## Table of Contents